ansible-middleware/ansible-middleware-workshop/instructions/3-configuring-postgresql.md

 To quit the postgresql client, enter the following command:

 `\q`

+To return to the bastion host enter

+`exit`

 Our postgresql database is now installed and configured, we can now move on to the next step, installing JBoss EAP.